 The second bedroom (11m2) also has exposed beams and similar views of the surrounding landscape and side garden.
 There is room for a double bed and a large double wardrobe along with bedside cabinets.
 Again, the room has a discreet ceiling fan and central heating for use as required.

-Next to the second bedroom is the bathroom (5m2) with washbasin, toilet, a bidet, and shower/bath.
+Next to the second bedroom is the bathroom (5m2) with washbasin, a toilet, a bidet, and a shower/bath.
 Hidden lighting creates a lovely relaxing space.
 This bathroom could easily be converted into an en-suite or a jack-and-jill bathroom with the neighbouring bedroom if so desired.

 The property is fully connected to mains electricity and water.

 There is also a water storage chamber (deposito) available upon the property for that added peace of mind.
 Gas is via bottled gas (calor - about €14 or £12) with deliveries to the door every two weeks at no extra cost.

 Drainage is to a large, double-chambered, septic tank.

 The house is bright and airy with tiled floors and electric ceiling fans providing a welcome cool during the heat of the summer.
 Gas central heating is fitted unobtrusively throughout the house; upstairs and down.
 The upper part of the house also has full fibre-glass insulation installed within the ceilings.
 The EPC rating for this property is 'E'.

 The annual taxes were €102.31 (about £90) as of June 2017.

 Unlimited Internet is available throughout the property (15-20Mbps) suitable for Skype, Netflix, and buffer-free IPTV.
 Internet is €30.25 a month (£26).
 IPTV is €25 (£22).